 Dolph, written by Lloyd McKillip about the town of Dolph

-Early Days of Meriwether, a scan of the 1976 50th Anniversary Program for Camp Meriwether, a Boy Scout camp, which is located just south of Cape Lookout
+Early Days of Meriwether, excerpted from writings of Ken Wells.
+This is a scan of the 1976 50th Anniversary Program for Camp Meriwether including historical information.
+Camp Meriwether, a Boy Scout camp, is located just south of Cape Lookout.

-Early Experiences in Tillamook, Oregon by Mabel Noyes Falks, Mabel writes about the Oretown area about dairy farming, the cannery, fishing, school in Otis and boarding there with the West family.
-This link will open a pdf document.
+Early Experiences in Tillamook, Oregon by Mabel NOYES Falks, Mabel writes about the Oretown area about dairy farming, the cannery, fishing, school in Otis and boarding on Slab Creek Road with the West family.

 Family and Military History of Eugene D. Hayden, I.D.
 39-328-200 is a wonderful detailed history of Eugene's life in South Tillamook County especially in the Hebo area with connections to the Sandlake and Beaver areas.
 He went to grade school at Hebo Grade School and high school at Nestucca Union High School.
 He also details much of his military experience as well as other work experience and family life.
 Eugene's paternal grandparents were the parents of Emma Hayden Saling who was a postmistress in Beaver and of Edna Hayden Woods who with her husband operated what is now Woodstock Dairy just east of the 1st bridge on Blaine Road.
 Emma and Edna were two of the sweetest ladies I knew as a kid.